The Most Efficient EVs For 2026

 Red Tesla Model 3 photographed in profile against a dramatic landscape of brown grasslands and misty mountains.
 The electric sedan's wheels appear in motion, creating a sense of movement across the rugged terrain.

 The Long Range Rear-Wheel Drive Tesla Model 3 takes efficiency and range to the next level with a WLTP range of 436 miles, surpassing even the Lucid Air Pure.
 Powered by a 79.7kWh battery, it matches the Lucid Air Pure in efficiency at 5 miles per kWh, consuming just 21kWh per 100 miles.
 This marks a significant improvement over the original Model 3, which had a 75kWh battery and a range of 318 miles.
 It's a leap forward in both performance and practicality.
+Tesla is regularly updating its cars to improve performance and efficiency - with the latest update coming in October 2025 - featuring hardware changes like a new front camera and the return of the physical indicator stalk, along with software improvements and an increase in range for the Long Range model.

 Make and ModelRangeBattery Size Efficiency Estimated Winter Range

-Long Range Rear-Wheel Drive Tesla Model 3436 miles79.7kWh5.4 miles/kWh350 miles
+Long Range Rear-Wheel Drive Tesla Model 3436 miles79.7kWh4.5 miles/kWh350 miles

 We've used the range and battery size of the Long Range Rear-Wheel Drive Tesla Model 3.
 To understand efficiency in all of the tables included in this blog, we've used the following calculation: EV range (miles) ÷ kWh battery size = miles per kWh